-The registers R1 through R56 let you override the function of the LEDs for the inputs and outputs, for the gates on the G8s and also for the LEDs of the X7 expander.
-This is sometimes very useful when you have a couple of unused inputs (and thus unused LEDs).
+The registers R1 through R56 give you access to the 4×4 LED matrix on the MASTER and to the 2×4 LED matrices on the G8s and X7.
+The let you override the normal function of these LEDs and give you a way to show internal states of your patch.
+This is especially useful when you have a couple of unused inputs (and thus unused LEDs).
 Sending some internal values to one of these LEDs gives you some feedback about what your DROID is doing.